dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

   - One way to make things much easier is to run with our code and call `lockdown_print_entries` to see the exact content of the TLB.
-    Makes it easy to check what bits should be.
-Though if you want Daniel mode do without :).
+    Makes it easy to check what bits should be (e.g., for secure mode, not secure).
+Even easier is that you could also look directly in the .out files since they often have printed the TLB.

+    Of course, if you want Daniel mode do without :).

 ------------------------------------------------------------------------------
 ### Overview